Timmy-Bergkvist/hiking-sweden/README.md

 The index site section contains three clickable options and a map:

 - Search
   - When clicking the search text a search box will be visible for the user.
+    This is the first section the use will see.
 In this box can the user make different search options which will appear on the map and will be viewed as pins in the results box.
     In mobile view the result box will not be visible.

 - Notes
   - When clicking the notes text a notepad will be visible for the user.
 The user can take notes from the locations they want to visit.
-There is an option to add notes and delit notes.
+There is an option to save and delit notes.

 - Contact
   - When clicking the contact a contact-us form will be visible for the user.
 The user can send a